 The report identifies the clinical benefits of preventive treatment with CGRP inhibitors, and discusses their cost effectiveness under a variety of scenarios.

 During the public commentary session, Brian Gifford, IBI's Director of Research and Analytics, presented findings from IBI's research showing the impact of migraine on health care spend, sick days, disability leaves and job performance.

 The comments drive home the point that as employers consider how to incorporate promising new treatment options into their healthcare benefit plans, they should take into account the business value that these therapies can deliver as well as their costs.

-Video of the CTAF meeting can be viewed here.
+Watch the video of the CTAF meeting by clicking the button below.
 Dr. Gifford's comments close the public comments, beginning at about 2:15:55.